deel-ai/oodeel/README.md

 # Tutorials

-We propose some tutorials to get familiar with the library and its API in the [notebooks directory](docs/notebooks)
+We propose some tutorials to get familiar with the library and its API.
+See the Tutorial section of the [doc](https://deel-ai.github.io/oodeel/)

 # Quick Start